-With eight hours on the ground and expert guides on hand to escort their guests every step of the way, activity options include completely gentle hikes, walk-through tunnels of an ice grotto, and activities that are more adrenaline-fueled if you wish.
+With eight hours on the ground and expert guides on hand to escort their guests every step of the way, activity options include completely gentle hikes, walk-through tunnels of an ice grotto, and activities that are more adrenaline-fuelled if you wish.
 The polar day culminates with a spectacular gourmet Champagne dinner, in celebration of the spectacular setting and the camaraderie of the outing.

 If you don’t think 24hrs is enough to satisfy your thirst for white desert adventures, then we’d suggest either the 4-day Ice and Mountain Experience or the 8-day Emperor and South Pole Excursions.

-On the mountain experience, you’ll have extra time amongst kilometer-high monoliths of rock, as well as the unique chance to stay at Whichaway—the only camp of its kind in the world.
+On the mountain experience, you’ll have extra time amongst kilometre-high monoliths of rock, as well as the unique chance to stay at Whichaway—the only camp of its kind in the world.
 Overnighting here will be in one of six heated sleeping pods.
 Gourmet meals are in a separate dining room and talks are in the lounge.
 Activities range from painting the beautiful vistas to learning how to rock climb on a nearby ‘Nunatak’ mountain and exploring Schirmacher Oasis.
 There’s also a once-in-a-lifetime chance to visit a nearby science base to learn more about the ground-breaking research being done.
 On the last day, after a hearty breakfast, you board your final flight across the Drygalski Mountains to the Wolf’s Fang runway.
 A final Champagne celebration will salute your unforgettable trip to the last great wilderness on earth.